3M posts 12% fall in revenue as coronavirus crisis hammers demand

 Net sales fell to $7.2 billion from $8.2 billion

-(Reuters) - Industrial conglomerate 3M Co reported a 12% drop in quarterly revenue on Tuesday as demand for its products took a hit due to the global economic slowdown caused by the coronavirus crisis.
+(Reuters) - U.S. industrial conglomerate 3M Co missed Wall Street estimates for quarterly profit and revenue on Tuesday, hurt by a plunge in demand across its business units due to the coronavirus crisis.

 Continue Reading Below